Tile Flavor: Matching Game codes (Update) - 06/2026

 • Redeem codes near multiplier windows

-The difference compounds faster than expected.
+The difference compounds faster than you’d expect.

-Players who consistently combine event timing with code usage often climb leaderboards noticeably faster without increasing spending.
+Players who consistently combine event timing with code usage tend to climb leaderboards noticeably faster without increasing what they spend.
 Community tracking threads across several Discord groups estimate progression gains around 15% to 25% compared to casual redeemers.
+That gap becomes obvious by mid-season — and it’s not really about skill.

 Tile Flavor Monetization and Why Codes Exist